-To apply for an Interruption of studies (IOS), you will need to complete the Interruption of Study ICB form (doc), making sure your supervisor signs the form and return it to PhD Administrator for processing.
+To apply for an Interruption of studies (IOS), you will need to submit a request to interrupt your studies via MyImperial.
 If it is for medical reasons you will need to submit a doctor’s note as well.
 Please note you can take a minimum of 1 month as IOS and a maximum of 2 years.
 This includes maternity leave.

 How do I enter writing up status?

 You need to have completed all your experimental work and/or data collection and completed your minimum registration period.
-You also need to have completed your milestone assessments (PhD Registration/ESA/LSR) before entering writing up status.
-There is a £200 fee for this, and you will remain in this status for up to 12 months or to your submission deadline (whichever is sooner).
-To enter this status, you need to complete the Writing Up form and return to PhD Administrator for processing.
+You also need to have completed your milestone assessments (ESA/LSR), and a Progress Report, before entering writing up status.
+Please note, you will remain in this status for up to 12 months or to your submission deadline (whichever is sooner).
+To enter this status, you need to complete the Application for entry to Writing Up Status (doc) and return to the PhD Administrator for processing.

 Why haven’t I received my bursary this month?

 This might be because you haven’t enrolled for the academic year via your My Imperial Student Portal or because the period covered by the last bursary form has expired.
 You should check My Imperial Student portal first and then contact PhD Administrator if that isn’t the problem.
 Please note, if you are returning from an Interruption of Studies, you bursary payments will resume only once you have re-enrolled via My Imperial Student Portal.

 Do I have to pay for conference attendance to present a paper?